 Within technical provisions, the TMTP is applied to the risk margin first.
 Where the total TMTP exceeds the total risk margin, the excess is allocated to the best estimate liability in proportion to the contribution of each line of business to the total deduction.
-At 31 December 2020, there was no reduction to the best estimate liabilities from the transitional measure on technical provisions as it did not exceed the risk margin (unaudited).
+At 31 December 2021, there was a reduction to the best estimate liabilities of £85 million from the transitional measure on technical provisions as it exceeded the risk margin (unaudited).